Strangeways Prison riot: Rooftop protest

 Two more prisoners surrendered on 5 April, the same day as the Home Office announced a public inquiry into the riot headed by Lord Woolf.
 By this time plans to retake the entire prison by force had been scrapped due to the likelihood of fatalities among prisoners or prison officers.
 That evening authorities introduced new tactics designed to weaken the resolve of the prisoners and to prevent them from sleeping.
 Loud music was played, lights were shone at the roof, and prison officers banged on their riot shields and shouted at the prisoners, including calling them "beasts", a term commonly used among prisoners at that time to refer to sex offenders.

 The rooftop protest was watched by a crowd of onlookers and supporters outside the prison.
 Various political groups also attended in support of the prisoners, including anarchist group Class War, the Revolutionary Communist Group, and the PLA.
 On 6 April Paul Taylor attempted to shout out the prisoners' demands to the crowd gathered below, but he was drowned out by police sirens.
 Taylor and other prisoners responded by unfurling a banner which read "We fight and stand firm on behalf of humanity".
 On 9 April, The Sun newspaper called for an end to the riot, saying, "Jail riot scum must be crushed".
 Former prisoner John McVicar called for the retaking of the prison by force at the earliest possible opportunity.
 By 10 April more prisoners had surrendered, leaving thirteen inside the prison.
 Three more prisoners surrendered the following day, one of whom, Barry Morton, had taken part in the rooftop protest on 26 March.
 On 16 April, another three prisoners surrendered when they became ill with food poisoning.

 Local businesses were calling for an end to the riot due to the disruption caused, including the closure of roads around the prison.
 A leather-jacket retailer in the vicinity of the prison claimed to have lost £20,000 in revenue since the riot had begun.
 Greater Manchester Police asked for £2 million to cover the costs of policing the riot, which it described as the "most savage incident of its kind ever experienced within the British prison service".
 On 17 April the remaining seven prisoners began negotiations to attempt to bring the rooftop protest to an end.
 Negotiations took place inside the prison between two Home Office officials and prisoner Alan Lord, who was negotiating on behalf of the remaining prisoners.
 On 23 April, Lord was captured by a C&R unit while on his way to meet the negotiators.
-Mark Williams—one of the remaining prisoners—later described his reactions to the negotiations and Lord's capture:
+Mark Williams, one of the remaining prisoner, later described his reactions to the negotiations and Lord's capture: